Living With HIV

 Drug interactions between HIV medicines and recreational drugs can increase the risk of dangerous side effects.
 For example, overdoses have been linked to interactions between some HIV medicines and recreational drugs, such as ecstasy (MDMA) or painkillers.

-If you use drugs or alcohol:
+If you or a sexual partner uses drugs or alcohol—

-If you drink alcohol:
+If you drink alcohol—

 • Drink in moderation.
 Moderate drinking is up to one drink per day for women and up to two drinks per day for men.
-One drink is a 12-oz bottle of beer, a 5-oz glass of wine, or 1.5-oz shot of liquor.
+One drink is a 12-oz bottle of beer, a 5-oz glass of wine, or a 1.5-oz shot of liquor.

 • Visit Rethinking Drinking, a website from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 This website can help you evaluate your drinking habits and consider how alcohol may be affecting your health.

-If you inject drugs:
+If you inject drugs—

 • Use only new, sterile needles and drug injection equipment (works) each time you inject.